sterling5241/creality-wiki/docs/loadcells.md

 !!! warning

-    The load cells **must** be calibrated before you can home or probe with them, until you do the printer will stop with `Load Cell Probe Error: Load Cell not calibrated`.
+    The load cells **must** be calibrated before you can probe with them, until you do the printer will stop with `Load Cell Probe Error: Load Cell not calibrated`.
 Never guess the calibration value, the safety limits are all in grams and an inaccurate calibration lets the nozzle push far harder than you intend.

 ### Check the Load Cells